 As with most organizations, there was a healthy tension between the business and the information security organization.
 The SSO needed a holistic view of security risks in order to understand how best to utilize its resources on risk remediation and develop pragmatic, sustainable solutions meeting its needs.

 Utilizing our expertise in shared services and information security, ScottMadden conducted a maturity assessment of the SSO’s information-handling processes.
 Based on the findings from the maturity assessment, ScottMadden conducted workshops and other activities to validate the assessment and develop actionable solutions.
-The approach was collaborative in order to enhance the sustainability of the effort and improve the security posture of the SSO.
+The approach was collaborative in order to enhance the viability of the effort and improve the security posture of the SSO.
 This approach included the five-step process depicted below.

 Upon completion of the assessment, the recommendations included the following attributes: